github/docs/content/admin/managing-iam/provisioning-user-accounts-with-scim/provisioning-users-and-groups-with-scim-using-the-rest-api.md

 ### Limit the scope of the SCIM token

-For better security posture, we recommend using a {% data variables.product.pat_v1 %} with only the `scim:enterprise` scope to limit the token's access to the REST API endpoints required to make SCIM calls.
+For a better security posture, we recommend using a {% data variables.product.pat_v1 %} with only the `scim:enterprise` scope to limit the token's access to the REST API endpoints required to make SCIM calls.

 If you currently use a token with the `admin:enterprise` scope, be aware that this token grants access to all actions on the enterprise.
 You can swap your token for a new token with just the `scim:enterprise` scope without disruption.